top of page

 CONFIDENCE IS KEY

-Training will hone your instincts and give you the knowledge you need to understand your strengths and weaknesses.
-I will be your biggest fan and your loudest cheerleader on your creative journey, and I'll encourage you to take ownership of your unique voice.
+Training will hone your instincts and give you the knowledge necessary to understand your strengths and weaknesses.
+I will be your biggest fan and loudest cheerleader on your creative journey, and I'll always encourage you to take ownership of your unique voice.
 Embrace the silly, laugh at mistakes, and make the decision to love your voice as it changes and grows!

 SINGERS ARE ATHLETES